-Reactive-power control can be considered as one of the least explored problems in photo-electric industry, at the same time it can provide the key to considerable profit increase for proprietors of industrial solar power-stations.
+Reactive-power control can be considered as one of the least explored problems in photo-electric industry, at the same time it can provide the key to considerable profit increase for proprietors of commercial solar power-stations.
 In this article we will review methods of voltage control within systems of transmission and distribution of electric power.
 Also we will describe consequences and effects of reactive-power surplus on distributed systems of electric power generation and electricity transmission, and also we will discuss some preventive measures on that.

 Reactive currents backstreaming in power supply system is not only harmful but also expensive for financial purposes.
 Parasite currents in both electricity transmission lines and equipment of solar power-stations cause financial losses because of converting electric energy to thermal (thus making generation amount lower, that decreases profits of a solar power-station proprietor) and increase equipment deterioration (decreasing non-failure operating time and increasing maintenance budget).

 In addition, reactive energy generation into a national grid results in penalty charges, which means direct financial losses.
 So adjusting and compensation of reactive power is an obvious method to increase profitability of a power-station.

 Reactive-power management is an integral part of control process related to voltage level in any electrical power system.
 When load is small, system generates reactive-power, that should be absorbed.
 At the same time at large loads it consumes plenty of reactive energy that needs to be produced.

 Traditional synchronous generators, widely used in domestic networks, are perfectly able to support balance of reactive power, however expenses on this method of compensation are relatively high.
 In order to maintain grid parameters companies frequently use static compensative machinery, which (depending on a current situation) connects either capacitors or inductance coils to electrical transmission lines.